Select Page

 Renewal Process and Forms

-Validity of a registered trademark
+Validity of a Registered Trademark

-Once a trademark application is registered in the TradeMark office or online, the candidate can begin applying the TM symbol on products or services, and if the trademark is registered, then the candidate specifies the ® symbol over his trademark.
+Once a trademark application is registered in the tm office or online, the candidate can begin applying the TM symbol on products or services, and if the trademark is registered, then the candidate specifies the ® symbol over his trademark.
 All registered trademarks are valid for 10 years from the date of registration.

 Important things know about the Online Trademark Registration